Is Uranium Glass Jewelry Safe to Wear?

 Alpha waves are only potentially dangerous to our body if they are consumed or inhaled, so it is not recommended to breathe in or swallow uranium glass dust.

-There are different schools of thought on whether one should use uranium glassware for eating and drinking, but the general consensus is just to avoid chipped items or exposing them to highly acidic liquids like juice or wine, as this could possibly leach heavy metals out of the glass.
+There are different schools of thought on whether one should use uranium glassware for eating and drinking, but the general consensus is just to avoid chipped items or exposing them to highly acidic liquids like juice or wine.
+The latter reason actually has less to do with radiation and more to do with the possibility of leaching heavy metals, such as lead, out of the glass.

 At the Boston University Environmental Health & Safety Department lab, we used a Ludlum 320 geiger counter with a Model 44-9 GM pancake probe that detects alpha, beta and gamma radiation.
-We tested each of my uranium glass cabochons individually to see what dosage they emit.
+We tested each of my uranium glass cabochons and jewelry pieces individually to see what dosage they emit.

 Most of the stones gave negligible counts, not reading above normal background radiation levels.
 There were a few pieces that registered slightly higher, so we conducted an experiment by placing a piece of paper over them and taking the reading again.
-With paper blocking the stone, they dropped back down to background levels, telling us that, as expected, the waves were primarily alpha.
-Therefore, not concerning.
+With paper blocking the stone, they dropped back down to background levels.
+This confirmed that the emissions were primarily alpha radiation, which was expected and not considered concerning.

 One additional observation was that the content of uranium oxide used in this glass usually accounts for less than 2% of the object’s total make-up.
-When you take into consideration how small most of these stones are, it further assuages any exposure worries.
+Considering how small most of these stones are, the overall amount of radioactive material present in each piece is extremely minimal.

 She concluded that it is indeed safe to handle and wear the uranium glass stones used in my jewelry.